 Other Methods to Find Your Vietnamese Genealogy

-If you can find your hometown and find your family book, this will be one of the best methods to discover your Vietnamese genealogy.
+If you can find your hometown and family book, this will be one of the best ways to discover your Vietnamese genealogy.
 But what if you cannot find your family book?
 What should you do then?

 But before these changes, one of the best options for you to do your Vietnamese genealogy is to do your homework and then plan a trip to Vietnam to check out some of the records.
 I have met several people who did this and found records and family books they never expected to find.

-There are organizations you can visit in Vietnam to try to find some genealogical records.
+There are organizations you can visit in Vietnam to find some genealogical records.

 Institute for Family History (Ho Chi Minh City)